MailTape/MailTape-v1/_posts/2017-05-14-Ménage-à-Trois.md

 _Dimitri_: **"**Yes, I do.
 And you ?**"**

 <p id="outroduction">That's all folks, thanks to Ménage à Trois for their brillant selection.
-Thanks to [Célestin](http://www.slipontherock.com/) for the wonderful illustration and PS KY for her magic writings.</p>
+Thanks to [Célestin](http://www.slipontherock.com/) for the wonderful illustration and PS KY for her introduction.</p>